 CITIZENS BANK PARK

-If there was ever one team that truly needed a new stadium during the ballpark construction boom of the 1990s and early 2000s it was the Philadelphia Phillies.
-For more than three decades they shared the massive multi-purpose Veterans Stadium with the Eagles (NFL).
-Not only was the stadium large with a seating capacity in
+If ever a team needed a new stadium during the ballpark construction boom of the 1990s and early 2000s, it was the Philadelphia Phillies.
+For more than three decades, the Phillies shared the massive multi-purpose Veterans Stadium with the Philadelphia Eagles (NFL).
+Not only was the stadium enormous, with a seating capacity exceeding 60,000, but

 CITI FIELD

-When the Dodgers left Brooklyn for Los Angeles after the 1957 season, Ebbets Field, one of the most nostalgic ballparks in baseball died.
-However, the opening of Baltimore’s Camden Yards in 1992 ushered in a new wave of retro ballparks that captured pieces of bygone ballparks including that famed ballpark.
-Fittingly, Citi Field, home of
+When the Dodgers left Brooklyn for Los Angeles after the 1957 season, Ebbets Field, one of baseball’s most nostalgic ballparks, was lost to history.
+Decades later, the opening of Baltimore’s Camden Yards in 1992 ushered in a new wave of retro ballparks that paid homage to classic stadiums, including Ebbets Field.
+Fittingly, Citi Field, home

 CHASE FIELD

-It might be a scorching 100 degrees outside during the summer in Phoenix, but at Chase Field, you can step inside to watch the Arizona Diamondbacks play ball and even jump in a pool!
-Opening in 1998, Chase Field was the first stadium ever built to have a retractable roof and a natural grass field.
-With
+It might be a scorching 100 degrees outside during the summer in Phoenix, but at Chase Field, you can step inside, enjoy the air-conditioned comfort, and even take a dip in a pool while watching the Arizona Diamondbacks play ball!
+Opened in 1998, Chase Field was the first stadium ever constructed with a retractable roof

 BUSCH STADIUM

-It’s a sunny afternoon in St. Louis, you’re sitting in the upper deck at Busch Stadium, where you not only are watching one of the best baseball teams, but have views of the St. Louis skyline and the Gateway Arch, one of the most iconic structures in America.
-Cardinals baseball has been played in downtown
+It’s a sunny afternoon in St. Louis, and you’re sitting in the upper deck at Busch Stadium, watching one of the best teams in baseball while enjoying breathtaking views of the St. Louis skyline and the iconic Gateway Arch.
+Cardinals baseball has been a downtown St. Louis tradition since 1966, with the team playing in

 ORACLE PARK

-Of the 30 ballparks in Major League Baseball, there are a few that should be on every baseball fan’s bucket list.
-Oracle Park’s charm, character and breathtaking views can only be rivaled by a few other ballparks in the country.
-However, this was not always the case for the San Francisco Giants as they played at
+Of Major League Baseball’s 30 ballparks, a select few deserve a spot on every baseball fan’s bucket list.
+Oracle Park stands out for its charm, character, and breathtaking views, rivaled by only a handful of venues across the country.
+However, this wasn’t always the case for the San Francisco Giants, who played at Candlestick Park

 YANKEE STADIUM

-Yankee Stadium is likely the most iconic and recognizable sports stadium in the world that is home to the legendary New York Yankees.
-Since the 1920s the club has played at two stadiums with this name, the famous and historic original Yankee Stadium that opened in 1923 and closed in 2008 where they won 26
+Yankee Stadium is arguably the most iconic and recognizable sports stadium in the world, serving as the home of the legendary New York Yankees.
+Since the 1920s, the Yankees have played in two stadiums bearing this name: the historic original Yankee Stadium, which opened in 1923 and closed in 2008 after hosting 26 World Series

-As a charter member of the American League, the White Sox have played at three ballparks on the South Side of Chicago since 1901: South Side Park, Comiskey Park, and Guaranteed Rate Field.
-The club played a decade at South Side Park, 80 seasons at Comiskey Park and have called Guaranteed Rate Field home since
+As a charter member of the American League, the White Sox have played at three ballparks on the South Side of Chicago since 1901: South Side Park, Comiskey Park, and Rate Field.
+The club played a decade at South Side Park, 80 seasons at Comiskey Park and have called Rate Field home since 1991.
+The

 TROPICANA FIELD